o1-labs/docs2/examples/zkapps/02-private-inputs-and-hash-functions/README.md

 This Private Inputs and Hash Functions tutorial helps you to learn about private inputs, hash functions, and adding a second value as an input.

-## Version:
+## Version
 - o1js: **0.15.2**

 ## Tutorial

 For the step-by-step tutorial, see [Tutorial 2: Private Inputs and Hash Functions](https://docs.minaprotocol.com/zkapps/tutorials/private-inputs-hash-functions).

-## How to install & run this example project:
+## How to install and run this example project

 1. Clone the repository:
     ```sh
     git clone https://github.com/o1-labs/docs2.git
     ```
-2. Change Directory to project location:
+2. Change directory to the project location:
     ```sh
     cd docs2/examples/zkapps/02-private-inputs-and-hash-functions
     ```